x-square/data_analytics/24-05-maths-statistics-data-science.md

 ## Errors and residuals

-**Errors** are the differences between the observed values and the expected values in a statistical analysis.
+**Errors** are the differences between **observed values** and the **expected values** in a statistical analysis.
 They can be used to assess the accuracy of a model and identify patterns in the data that the model fails to capture.

-**Residuals** are the differences between the observed values and the predicted values in a regression analysis.
+**Residuals** are the differences between **observed values** and **predicted values** in a regression analysis.
 They represent the error in the model and can be used to assess the model's performance and identify patterns in the data that the model fails to capture.

+**Loss** in a model is a measure of the discrepancy between predicted values and actual values, namely residuals. **Loss function** is a mathematical function that quantifies this discrepancy, again residuals.
+It is to guide the training process by minimising this loss, thereby improving the model's predictions and performance.
+Types of loss functions are as follows:

 ### Mean absolute error